mstakias2018/Whittle-School-Studios/README.md

 - https://whit-us.netlify.com/
 - https://whit-cn.netlify.com/

 Pushing to the `qa` branch will trigger a deploy on **both** Netlify sites.
-To deploy `master`:
+Additionally, webhooks on the US and China Contentful spaces will update their respective Netlify sites.

+To trigger a deploy, run:

 ```
-git push origin master:qa
+yarn deploy
 ```

-Additionally, webhooks on the US and China Contentful spaces will update their respective Netlify sites.
+This will:

+1. Copy our US/China Dev Contentful space content to their respective QA spaces.
+2. Run `git push origin master:qa` to update the code on the QA branch.